pnsaeta/p064/docs/syllabus.md

 olence, dating violence, and stalking.
 If you (or someone you know) has experienced or experiences any of these incidents, know that you are not alone.
-Instructors are available to talk to you if you are in need, but keep in mind that we are obligated to report any contraven- tions of Title IX to the HMC Title IX Coordinator, Danny Ledezma (dledezma@hmc.edu).
+Instructors are available to talk to you if you are in need, but keep in mind that we are obligated to report any contraven- tions of Title IX to the HMC Title IX Coordinator, [Danny Ledezma](dledezma@hmc.edu).
 If you want to speak to someone completely confidentially, the following resources are available on and off campus: the EmPOWER Center (909-607-2689), the Monsour Counseling Center (909-621-8202), the Project Sister Family Services’ 24-hr crisis hotline (909-626-4357) and